The Buyer’s Challenge

 Cash offers with similar other offer details to a financed offer will usually come out on top.
 But paying cash does not mean you will win every time you compete.

-If a buyer with a loan offers more money, less other contingencies or gives the seller what they need (rent back, delayed closing date) that contract with the loan may still win.
+If a buyer with a loan offers more money, less other contingencies or gives the seller what they need (rent back, delayed closing date, or other concession important to them) that contract with the loan may still win.

 That is something to keep in mind whether you are paying cash, or competing against cash offers.